juinnsheng/realtimedataengineeringanalytics/README.md

 # Real Time Data Engineering Pipeline
 - Pipeline development (End-to-end Data Engineering Pipeline)

+This project was prepared in advanced for WQD7009 but it is no longer applicable as Dr requires a cloud-based implementation instead.
+However, this still serves as a good practice for me to understand about container orchestration basics before diving into cloud computing and Kubernetes.

 ![Image](Architecture.png)

 ### Setup for Mac OS user